mother-of-all-self-hosting/mash-playbook/docs/services/paperless-ngx.md

 As described on the [KeyDB](keydb.md) documentation page, if you're hosting additional services which require KeyDB on the same server, you'd better go for installing a separate KeyDB instance for each service.
 See [Creating a KeyDB instance dedicated to paperless-ngx](#creating-a-keydb-instance-dedicated-to-paperless-ngx).

-If you're only running paperless-ngx on this server and don't need to use KeyDB for anything else, you can [use a single KeyDB instance](#using-the-shared-keydb-instance-for-authentik).
+If you're only running paperless-ngx on this server and don't need to use KeyDB for anything else, you can [use a single KeyDB instance](#using-the-shared-keydb-instance-for-paperless).

-#### Using the shared KeyDB instance for authentik
+#### Using the shared KeyDB instance for paperless-ngx

 To install a single (non-dedicated) KeyDB instance (`mash-keydb`) and hook paperless to it, add the following **additional** configuration: